Wrestling Hillary Clinton: Part II

 “Coach Dale Ketelsen has forgotten more about wrestling than any of us will ever know.”

-When Uncle Bob got sick and Auntie Lo was too sloshed by 3pm every day to drive me to and from practice at the downtown summer wrestling camp, Coach picked me up from the Belaire parking lot in his old brown Ford 150 pickup truck that he used to shuttle rolled up wrestling between schools for tournaments during season.
-In summer, he filled the truck with mops, 5 gallon buckets of fungicide, and bags of off-white headgear that he bought in bulk and dropped off at schools with even less of a wrestling budget than Belaire, mostly smaller rural schools along the 80 mile River Road between Baton Rouge and New Orleans.
-He’d stop at Region I schools like Brusly and Clinton and chat with their coaches, who were often former high school wrestlers or simply adults who signed up for the job, and chat with them and make sure they had fungicide and mops and spare headgear for wrestlers who may be too embarassed to admit they couldn’t afford it.
+When Uncle Bob got sick and Auntie Lo was too sloshed by 3pm every day to drive me to and from practice at summer camp, Coach found a compromise.
+He didn’t take me to camp, but he took me on errands to different wrestling programs all over southern Louisiana.
+Once a week, he picked me up in his old brown Ford 150 pickup truck, the one we knew well from helping him load rolled up wrestling mat sections and shuttling them between schools for tournaments in winter and spring.
+But in summer his truck was filled filled the truck with mops, 5 gallon buckets of fungicide, and bags of off-white headgear that he bought in bulk and dropped off at schools with even less of a wrestling budget than Belaire, mostly smaller rural schools along the 80 mile River Road between Baton Rouge and New Orleans.

 “I started a company,” he once told me on the drive.
 The windows were down despite the muggy air blowing on our faces, but the noise was negligible because Coach rarely approached the speed limit when driving, and the speed limit was a paltry 45 along most of the narrow and winding River Road.